 Dylan.
 And, they met really quickly.
-She practically moved 1 2 in with him and within a couple of months they were married; right?
-They met online, and then all of a sudden -- she was 3 actually living with me for a while, because I was going 4 5 through a separation.
+She practically moved in with him and within a couple of months they were married; right?
+They met online, and then all of a sudden -- she was actually living with me for a while, because I was going through a separation.
 No, I don't even know.

-Anyway, she was with me for a while, and then 6 7 she met him, and then I barely seen her after that.
-Yes, 8 within a week she moved in with him, and then after they got married, they moved to B.C.
-And, the island that they moved 9 to, actually, I have a sister-in-law that lives out there, 10 and they found each other there.
-And, Jennifer found some 11 odd jobs there and then they moved on to that fishing 12 resort.
-13 14 And, before she left, that's when she was working at Ka Ni Kanichihk, and she had a really good job 15 there.
+6 Anyway, she was with me for a while, and then she met him, and then I barely seen her after that.
+Yes, 7 within a week she moved in with him, and then after they got 8 9 married, they moved to B.C.
+And, the island that they moved to, actually, I have a sister-in-law that lives out there, 10 and they found each other there.
+And, Jennifer found some 11 12 odd jobs there and then they moved on to that fishing resort.
+13

+And, before she left, that's when she was working at Ka Ni Kanichihk, and she had a really good job there.
 So, I was -- I didn't understand why she left.
-But, 16 you know, Jenn would do what she wanted to do, so we just 17 said okay.
-So, that's how they met, and that's how she 18 ended up in B.C.
-19 MS. CHRISTA BIG CANOE: Yes.
-And so, just so 20 -- I know it should be clear, but just so it is clear, the 21 two names, the two male names, that's still the same 22 23 individual; right?
-Traigo is ---24 MS. KIM MCPHERSON: Yes.
-Well, we found out -- well, he changed -- actually, later in his relationship, 25 he changed his name back to Traigo.
-So, I was just -- kind 1 2 of thought that was weird.
+But, you know, Jenn would do what she wanted to do, so we just said okay.
+So, that's how they met, and that's how she ended up in B.C.

+20 MS. CHRISTA BIG CANOE: Yes.
+And so, just so 21 -- I know it should be clear, but just so it is clear, the 22 two names, the two male names, that's still the same 23 individual; right?
+Traigo is --- he changed his name back to Traigo.
+So, I was just -- kind 1 of thought that was weird.
 He was weird.
-Like, when we met him, I felt this energy around him, and I didn't like him.
-3 I thought he was creepy, and my sister could have, you know, 4 5 in my mind I'm, like, she could have did better, but that's her decision; right?
-But, he just had this energy around 6 him that was creepy, you know?
-But, that's how my sister 7 8 was.
-She loved and was kind and people took advantage of that because of her, the way she was.
-She was very 9 trusting, very loving.
+Like, when we met 2 him, I felt this energy around him, and I didn't like him.
+3 4 I thought he was creepy, and my sister could have, you know, in my mind I'm, like, she could have did better, but that's 5 6 her decision; right?
+But, he just had this energy around him that was creepy, you know?
+But, that's how my sister 7 was.
+She loved and was kind and people took advantage of 8 9 that because of her, the way she was.
+She was very trusting, very loving.
 10